 I already test for microorganisms… Why do I need this?

 LuminUltra’s solutions are based on its patented 2nd Generation ATP measurement system.
 This style of testing represents a major upgrade over other microbiological tools for four primary reasons:

-- It is fast – providing results within minutes of sampling.
+- Fast – providing results within minutes of sampling.

-- It is simple – for anyone to routinely apply and to take action from results.
+- Simple – for anyone to routinely apply and to take action from results.

-- It is reliable – in the lab or in the field, backed by our highly-knowledgeable support team.
+- Reliable – in the lab or in the field, backed by our highly-knowledgeable support team.